tablelandnetwork/local-tableland/README.md

 const tableland = connect({ chain: 'local-tableland' });
 ```

-## Interacting With the Registy Contract

-Because the Registry Contract is always deployed in the same way on a fresh in memory Hardhat chain, the contract address is always the same, `0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512`.
-All other registry addresses can be found in the [Registry contract repository](https://github.com/tablelandnetwork/evm-tableland/blob/main/proxies.ts)

 ## More Detailed Setups

 If you are using Local Tableland to run tests for your project